 - Requires child care providers to take training classes and/or to improve their knowledge and skills.
 Centers and teachers must meet specific requirements for education and experience.
 Completion of First Aid and Infant & Child CPR is required for all licensed family child care providers, and at least one adult at a child care center.

 - Sets minimum standards for the number of adults who must be present with groups of children.
 This ensures that children receive adequate attention and supervision.
 The ratios vary according to the type of setting, number and ages of children.

 Accredited homes and centers voluntarily measure up to national standards of quality that have been established by national child care organizations.
 Programs that are accredited have gone beyond minimum licensing standards and have made a commitment to provide the kind of care, attention, and stimulating activities that you and your children require.

-Caregivers in many accredited programs take part in on-going child development training.
+Caregivers in many accredited programs take part in ongoing child development training.
 Trained caregivers are more likely to understand children’s needs at different ages, plan appropriate activities, and interact with children in warm and stimulating ways.
-They are also more likely to provide positive guidance for children, rather than harsh discipline.
+They are also more likely to practice positive guidance techniques, rather than punishment to correct challenging behaviors.